anirbandutta9/Rapidminer-Server-Setup-on-Ubuntu-18/README.md

 # Rapidminer-Server-Setup-on-Ubuntu

-How to setup Rapidminer Server 9.6 on Ubuntu Server 18.04/ 20.04
+How to setup Rapidminer Server 9.6 on Linux Ubuntu Server 18.04/ 20.04

 Below Guide explains how to installl and setup Rapidminer server 9.6 on a Ubuntu VPS